playframework/playframework/framework/src/sbt-plugin/src/sbt-test/shutdown/happy-path/README.md

 7- on programmatic event (Downing): stop dev mode, run coordinated shutdown but don't exit the JVM

+## PID file

+Running Play in Mode.Prod requires producing a `pidfile` that must be destroyed when the process completes.

+That file must only exist during thhe life-span of a PROD process (never TEST nor DEV).

 ## Using custom settings

 a- Using `akka.coordinated-shutdown.exit-jvm` is forbidden and Mode.Prod doesn't start